MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 The following are some additional details about using MatchPreviousMSI in your configuration.xml file.
 - You must include the RemoveMSI element.
 - You must specify at least one language ID.
 For example, en-us.
 - The setting isn’t product specific.
-For example, if Office Professional Plus 2013 in French and Visio Standard 2013 in German are installed, you will get both French and German, along with any other language IDs you have specified, when you install Office 365 ProPlus.
+For example, if Office Professional Plus 2013 in French and Visio Standard 2013 in German are installed, you will get both French and German, along with any other language IDs you have specified, when you install Microsoft 365 Apps.

 > [!IMPORTANT]
-> If you’re installing Office 365 ProPlus from a location on your local network, such as a shared folder, make sure you’ve downloaded all the possible language files to that folder.
+> If you’re installing Microsoft 365 Apps from a location on your local network, such as a shared folder, make sure you’ve downloaded all the possible language files to that folder.
 If any of the languages needed to install aren't available in that folder, the installation will fail and the previous version of Office will have been removed.
 To avoid this situation, we recommend that you include [AllowCdnFallback="True"](configuration-options-for-the-office-2016-deployment-tool.md#allowcdnfallback-attribute-part-of-add-element) in your configuration.xml file.
 This will use the Office Content Delivery Network (CDN) on the internet as a backup source from which to install the language files.

 ## Keep some Office products and uninstall all other Office products